Cha-Ji/slaveKongBee/README.md

     qwer1234
 - ```
     :wq!
-- set ticker in main.py
+- set ticker in main.py (default = "KRW-BTC")

+## Release

+- ver 0.1
+  - given: past data
+  - when: catch 2 buy signal
+  - then: buy BTC (all-in)
+  - when: tommorw 9'o clock
+  - then: sell all